 This post may contain affiliate links.
 You can read my disclosure page for more information.

 The Run for the Roses.
 The Most Exciting Two Minutes in Sports.
 Ah, the Kentucky Derby.
-This exhilarating horse race is held the first Saturday in May every year, and this year marks the 147th running.
+This exhilarating horse race is held on the first Saturday in May every year, and this year marks the 148th running.
 Kentucky Derby Party Time!

 The Derby has a long history and rich traditions, and hosting the perfect Derby Party is one of the most fun gatherings you can imagine!

 I grew up not far from Louisville, so I was quite familiar with the whole culture surrounding the Derby.
 I was surprised to learn that many people aren’t acquainted with it, so my husband and I decided to change all that.

 We have hosted many Derby parties, and I’m going to share step by step how we do it so that you can have a fabulous celebration of your own!

 You can custom design your invitation, right down from the lining of the envelope to the stamp!
 We use them for our Derby party.
 Our guests always comment on how much fun it is to open an online invitation that comes in an envelope.